leqaaJamal/tezos-api/README.md

 # Tezos API

-This OCaml API provides functions to interact with a Tezos node.
-It uses the Tezos libraries released on ```opam``` and wraps them inside a more simplified and easy-to-use interface.
-The API heavily utilizes the tezos-client library with its built-in input verification and prevalidation of operations in order to provide instant feedback and thus avoiding injections of invalid operations.
+This typed OCaml API provides functions to interact with a Tezos smart contract.
+It uses the Tezos libraries released on ```opam``` and wraps them inside a more simplified and easy-to-use interface in addition to a typed invoking and originating functions that checks the types before starting the blockchain opertaions.
+The typed API heavily utilizes the tezos-client library with its built-in input verification and prevalidation of operations in order to provide instant feedback and thus avoiding injections of invalid operations.
 The source code of the Tezos libraries can be found on [Gitlab](https://gitlab.com/tezos/tezos/).
 ## Using Tezos_Api
 To install the Tezos libraries with opam: